backwards-limited/kafka-backwards/connect-course/docs/boot-with-docker.md

 ## Kafka Cluster

-We use Docker image [fast-data-dev](https://github.com/Landoop/fast-data-dev) which can be booted on its own:
+We use Docker image [fast-data-dev](https://github.com/Landoop/fast-data-dev) which can be booted on its own (in root of this module):

 ```bash
 $ docker-compose up kafka-cluster